 As we engage in the spiritual life, there are a rich heritage of practices to draw on: from prayer and meditation, silence and solitude, to communal practices of service, worship and generosity.

-There are now many sources of information concerning spiritual practices, prayer and formation.
-I’m so grateful that so many others are providing these gifts.
+There is such a wealth of resources available concerning spiritual practices, prayer and formation.
+I’m so grateful that so many are providing these gifts*.

-The following is a small selection of practices (other items can be found in the journal archive)
+The following is a small selection of prayer resources (other items can be found in the journal archive)

 It could be that my location or availability mean that you would benefit from other options for spiritual accompaniment.
-I have many spiritual director friends around the world who I would happy suggest to you.
-Amongst these are many within Vineyard Churches who, like myself, have been through Sustainable Faith’s School of Spiritual Direction.
-You could also consider looking for someone local to you through personal recommendations, other spiritual direction networks or your local diocese.
+I know many skilled in spiritual direction around the world.
+Amongst these are a large number who have been through Sustainable Faith’s School of Spiritual Direction.
+Do also consider looking for someone local to you through personal recommendations, other spiritual direction networks or your local diocese.

 How to be trained as a spiritual director